-The findings produce the results of the research methodology.
+The findings produce the research methodology results.
 In some universities or departments, the findings and discussions are explained together.
 However, in others, they are different entities.

 Usually, charts and graphs are used to show the findings but not using tables or figures.

-The discussion is the section in which you presented the data analysis results, interpret and analyze them.
+The discussion is the section in which you present the data analysis results, interpret and analyze them.
 The results are explained in detail and discuss how well they fit your research framework.
-Also, you need to discuss your results about the research question.
+Also, you need to discuss your results regarding the research question.

 In the dissertation conclusion, you should include: